$H_\infty$ optimization of multiple tuned mass dampers for multimodal vibration control: The proposed optimization algorithm

-Despite the rather complicated structure of Equations~\eqref{eq:SMWGradient} and~\eqref{eq:SMWGradientG}, computing the gradient of the cost function is not cumbersome for two reasons.
-First, each element in Equation~\eqref{eq:SMWGradientG} is known from the computation of $|h|_i$.
+Despite the rather complicated structure of Eqs.~\eqref{eq:SMWGradient} and~\eqref{eq:SMWGradientG}, computing the gradient of the cost function is not cumbersome for two reasons.
+First, each element in Eq.~\eqref{eq:SMWGradientG} is known from the computation of $|h|_i$.
 Second, the derivative of $\mathbf{H}_A^{-1}$ with respect to $\xi_l$ can be computed analytically and contains only one non-zero entry.
 Assuming $\xi_l$ is a parameter associated with the $n^{th}$ absorber, the corresponding entry is given by